 2. Split the batter in half and pour into two greased 13″x 9″ baking pans.
-This will make two Hawaiian cakes.

 3. Bake at 350 degrees for 15 minutes or until the cakes test as done.
 Cool completely.

-4. In a large bowl, combine pudding mixes, milk and coconut extract; beat for 2 minutes.
+4. In a large bowl, combine pudding powder, milk and coconut extract; beat for 2 minutes.
 (Do NOT make the pudding and then put it in)

-8. Put whipping cream, vanilla and powdered sugar in bowl.
-Whisk until peaks form and then spread the whipped cream over the pudding.
+6. Put whipping cream, vanilla, and powdered sugar in a bowl.
+Whisk until peaks form and then spread the whipped cream over the pudding on both cakes.

 7. Spread the coconut evenly on a cookie sheet.
 Heat the oven at 350 degrees and bake for 7-8 minutes or until light golden brown.
 Spread the toasted coconut over the top of the homemade whipped cream.